wudixiaotie/simple_im/README.md

 # Guide
 ## Start Simple Im
+1.create database tables, execute .sql files in db/postgresql.
-1.Go to the root path of this project.
+2.Go to the root path of this project.
-2.Run
+3. Run
 ```shell
 ./start.sh n1 a
 ```